 Master Black Belt

-Green Belts are Six Sigma project leaders capable of forming and facilitating Six Sigma teams and managing Six Sigma projects from concept to completion.
+A Green Belt Six Sigma candidate is a project leaders capable of forming and facilitating Six Sigma teams and managing Six Sigma projects from concept to completion.
 Green Belt training consists of five days of classroom training and is conducted in conjunction with Six Sigma projects.
-Training covers project management, quality management tools, quality control tools, problem solving, and descriptive data analysis.
+Training covers project management, quality management tools, quality control tools, problem-solving, and descriptive data analysis.
 Six Sigma champions should attend Green Belt training.
 Usually, Six Sigma Black Belts help Green Belts define their projects prior to the training, attend training with their Green Belts, and assist them with their projects after the training.

 Staffing Levels and Expected Returns